Numbers Chapter 1

 , [were] thirty five thousand four hundred.

-1:44 These [are] those that were numbered, which Mosesמשה
+1:44 These [are] those that were numbered, that Mosesמשה

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here

-and Aaron numbered, and the princes of Israel, [being] twelve men each one was for the house of his fathers.
+, [being] twelve men each one was for the house of his forefathers.

 1:46 Even all they that were numbered were six hundred three thousand five hundred and fifty.